Display apps, data, and web maps

 Note:

-3. Find a web map by searching My content, My organization, or World (public) and select Save.
+5. Find a map by searching or using filters, select a map, and select Save.

-4. To display a title, select the toggle button for Title.
+6. To display a title, select the toggle button for Title, edit as needed, and choose alignment.

-If you have a second version of the item that's better suited for mobile devices, you can add the item under the Mobile option and use the Desktop option for the original item.
-Use the Hide on mobile toggle if you don't have a mobile version of the map.
+f you have a version of the item that's better suited for mobile devices, you can add the item under the Mobile option and use the Default option for the original item.

-6. Select the toggle buttons for Enable map legend, Enable sharing, and Button always visible, if needed.
+10. Select the toggle buttons for Enable sharing, and Button always visible, if needed.

 Use the Application card to display an item directly on the site or page.
 The following items are supported: